Victor-A-Orlov/Landscape-Colorization/README.md

 ## Approach

 Basically, I used the approach described in ["Colorizing black & white images with U-Net and conditional GAN — A Tutorial"](https://towardsdatascience.com/colorizing-black-white-images-with-u-net-and-conditional-gan-a-tutorial-81b2df111cd8) but with TensorFlow.
+We should train the model to predict the color given the grayscale image.

+First I had to scrape [ArtStation](https://www.artstation.com/) "Landscape" search results for small thumbnails of the works.

-We use a pre-trained classification model (ResNet18 in my case), then use it as a backbone for U-Net (or similar pix2pix architecture) model, then train U-Net on our dataset, then use the trained U-Net as a generator part of conditional GAN and finally train the whole сGAN on our dataset.
+Then I took a pre-trained classification model (ResNet18 in my case), used it as a backbone for U-Net (or similar pix2pix architecture) model, then trained U-Net on our dataset, then used the trained U-Net as a generator part of trained GAN and finally trained the whole сGAN on our dataset.